thewhitetulip/build-app-with-python-antitextbook/02-more-about-language.md

 ### Hybrid approach

 The best approach is to use _both_, interactive mode and file mode.
 The interactive mode is to be used when you want to test a small block of code, later, you add it to the file.
 The reason it is a good practice is that we then split our code into easy to understand and test blocks rather than write one huge function with million if else blocks.
-In an era where computers also are capable to write Python scripts, we need to be better than them!
+In an era where computers also are capable of writing Python scripts, we need to be better than them!

 ## Comments